 Find Mafalda in Buenos Aires

-The statue of Mafalda is built in the same neighborhood of Buenos Aires where her creator Quinto once lived.
+The statue of Mafalda is built in the same neighborhood of Buenos Aires where her creator Quino once lived.
 The comic strip still has a huge international following, especially in South America, and fans from every generation go to the corner of Defensa and Chile streets to take their picture with this famous cultural icon.

 If you’re planning a trip to Argentina’s capital, don’t forget to snap a couple photos with Mafalda when you’re exploring the San Telmo neighborhood!